Build a TV Lift Cabinet for under $300

-Now the frame is completed and the TV Lift is installed, its time to add the outside material.
+Now the frame is completed and the TV Lift is installed inside the tv lift cabinet, its time to add the outside material.
 We chose the hardwood flooring because its comes finished and there are over 100,000 different colors patterns and materials to choose from.
 Also been easy to work with you don't need any special tools to cut it.

 We start at the bottom and cut all 4 sides at a time and then cut 45degree angles to each side so that when they are mounted to the frame they fit nicely together.
 We used glue to stick them to the frame but if you have a nail gun this will be far quicker.

 Most hardwood flooring is tongue in groove style so they easily fit neatly together creating a neat fit look one connected.

 For the Lid we approached it as a mini cabinet, we used a piece of plywood in the center and then sandwiched the hardwood to all 6 sides cutting 45 degree cuts on each edge and then glued it together.

 12. Put the False Back on